Sign In Forgot Password

 • Midweek Religious School (3rd-7th Grade) – Wednesdays 5:00-6:15 PM

-• Pathways/Netivot Shalom (8th Grade) – Sunday mornings with option to work as midweek Madrichim (teacher assistants)
+• 8th Grade – Sunday mornings with option to work Wednesdays as Madrichim (teacher assistants)

-• Crown Family High School (9th-12th Grade) – Wednesdays evenings with option to work Sundays as Madrichim (teacher assistants)
+• Crown Family High School (9th-12th Grade) – Wednesdays evenings with option to work Sundays and/or Wednesdays as Madrichim (teacher assistants)

 The goals of our Beit Sefer Shalom Religious School are: